-Model Certificates must be endorsed by foreign competent authorities on "as is" basis and are not subject to amendments and/or negotiations.
-The complete list of Generic Certificates by their titles is available on SSUFSCP website.
+Model Certificates must be endorsed by foreign competent authorities on an "as is" basis and are not subject to amendments and/or negotiations.
+The complete list of Generic Certificates by their titles is available on the SSUFSCP website or the most recent FAIRS Certificate Report.
 The statements contained in the majority of Model Certificates go beyond food safety requirements listed in official import requirements (in Ukrainian) and require compliance with many other regulations and laws.
 Due to challenges related to U.S. competent authorities' ability to issue these Generic Certificates, FAS Kyiv advises U.S. exporters to rely on existing bilaterally negotiated certificates listed in the FAIRS Certificate Report and market access terms as described in Sections I-VI of the current report.